syrilster/spring-currency-conversion-service/README.md

       return Sampler.ALWAYS_SAMPLE;
     }
     ```
+* If spring-cloud-sleuth-zipkin is on the classpath, the app generates and collects Zipkin-compatible traces.
+By default, it sends them over HTTP to a Zipkin server on localhost (port 9411).
+You can configure the location of the service by setting spring.zipkin.baseUrl.
+   * If you depend on spring-rabbit, your app sends traces to a RabbitMQ broker instead of HTTP.
 * Download the zipkin jar from open zipkin page
 * Install and start rabbit MQ.
   ```